How to date early editions of Sepharial’s book “The Silver Key”

 In other respects, this impression looks much the same as the 1919 edition – the pagination ends on p.
 94, and the front board has the italic font we’ve already seen pictured for the first impression of the second edition – so there is no need to show this again.

 We’ve now covered the first three proven distinct printings of The Silver Key.
-But that is not where the history of the publication of the book by Foulsham in cloth boards with a silver gilt key on the front board ends, because there was also at least one printing at Foulsham’s next address after 61 Fleet Street, and in fact the change of address is not the only distinguishing feature of the later impressions, because the subtitle of the book also changed some time after the 2nd edition, 2nd impression, as indicated below, and the final page of text was removed, besides.
+But that is not where the history of the publication of the book by Foulsham in cloth boards with a silver gilt key on the front board ends, because there were also at least two printing at Foulsham’s next address after 61 Fleet Street, and in fact the change of address is not the only distinguishing feature of the second of those later impressions, because the subtitle of the book also changed some time after the 2nd edition, 3rd impression, as indicated in the coverage of the 2nd edition, 4th impression, below; and the final page of text was removed, besides.

-You know you are looking at the 3rd or a later-still impression of the second edition when it has the following distinctive characteristics:
+You know that you are instead looking at the 4th or a later-still impression of the second edition when it has the following distinctive characteristics:

-1. The subtitle on the title page has changed to A Scientific Guide to Speculation – as pictured below.
-This subtitle was not present on any of the three earlier impressions.
+1. The subtitle on the title page has changed to A Scientific Guide to Speculation as pictured below.
+This subtitle was not present on any of the three earlier impressions of this edition, or on the first edition.

-But when you look in the advertisements at the back of this impression, you can see that the publisher’s address has changed to 10 & 11 Red Lion Court, which it occupied between 1922 and 1939:
+But when you look in the advertisements at the back of this impression, you can see that the publisher’s address is in fact 10 & 11 Red Lion Court, the same as for the 3rd impression.
+Among the other books advertised here is Sepharial’s book Hebrew Astrology, which was first published in 1929.
+This impression seems likely therefore to be from the 1930s, thus the latter part of the period between 1922 and 1939 when it occupied this address.

 3. The text ends abruptly after p.
-93, at variance with both the earlier impressions of the second edition, which featured a conclusion on p.
-94 that was advertised on the table of contents; with the third impression, there is no p.
+93, at variance with both the first two impressions of the second edition, which featured a conclusion on p.
+94 that was advertised on the table of contents; with the fourth impression, there is no p.
 94, and there is no conclusion even advertised in the table of contents:

-It stands to reason that the printings with the changed subtitle as well as no street address on the title page but 10 & 11 Red Lion Court in the advertisements at the back are the least valuable of these four states for the Foulsham editions of Sepharial’s book The Silver Key, because they are not the first, the second or the third overall printings, and have marginally the fewest pages of all the impressions.
-But even they are valuable (though to a lesser degree than the three earlier printings) because the period spanning 1922-1939 is still a long time ago now and they still bear the original design values of the 1919 second edition, including the italicised font to the author’s name on the front board:
+However, it stands to reason that this last of the known Foulsham printings, with the changed subtitle as well as no street address on the title page, but 10 & 11 Red Lion Court in the advertisements at the back, is the least valuable of these five states for the Foulsham editions of Sepharial’s book The Silver Key, because it is not the first, the second, the third or even the fourth overall printing, and has marginally fewer pages than any of the first three impressions.
+But even it is valuable (though to a lesser degree than any of the four earlier printings) because the period spanning 1929-1939 is still a long time ago now and it still bears the original design values of the 1919 second edition, including the italicised font to the author’s name on the front board:

 So ends my expert guide to identifying and dating early editions of Sepharial’s Gann-list title The Silver Key.
-There are at least four Foulsham printings, and they are not all alike or equal, so don’t ever allow yourself to be mis-sold a second edition as a first, or a second edition, third impression as an original second edition either.
+There are at least five Foulsham printings, and they are not all alike or equal, so don’t ever allow yourself to be mis-sold a second edition as a first, or a second edition, fourth impression as an original second edition either.